Glamorized Destructive Behaviors of Drugs, Gambling & Criminal Activity

 The study looked at the 38 most popular rap songs from 1979 to 1984 (based on Billboard charts), and found that only four songs (11 percent) had mentions of drug use.
 By the early 1990s, that jumped to 45 percent, and between 1994 and 1997, 69 percent of the top 125 rap songs spoke of drug use in a positive light.
 More and more artists and groups started to reference drugs in their music, a trend that continues to the present day.
 Another study mentioned by UC Berkeley News writes of how 77 percent of the 62 rap songs featured on Billboard’s 279 most popular songs of 2005 include drug and alcohol use in the context of peer activities, wealth, and sex.

-Rap Music and Drug Abuse
+Rap Music and Glorification of Drug Abuse

 Why is such dangerous behavior glamorized by this subset of the rap music genre?
 Complex suggests that it’s good business for artists who are looking to establish credibility and legitimacy with listeners (often African Americans) who are angry and disgruntled at being on the receiving end of unfair (and possibly discriminatory) drug sentencing laws.26, 27